andrewacashner/hearingfaithms/chapters/chapter-3.md

 Catholics, Christ's presence in the sacraments.
 As Pope St. Leo the Great epitomized the theology, "that which was plainly visible in our Savior, passed into the sacraments [or signs, or mysteries]."
 [@Leo:SermonesPL, 398, Sermo II de Ascensione Domini:
-"Quod itaq[ue] redemptoris nostri conspicuum fuit, in sacramenta transiuit."]
+"Quod itaque redemptoris nostri conspicuum fuit, in sacramenta transiuit."]

 All the audiotry elements of the service, from the reading of Scripture to the singing of villancicos, could only point toward this physical sacramental